-That stinging feeling in the upper part of the chest affects some people occasionally but many people suffer it every day, especially those in their fifties and above.
+That stinging feeling in the upper part of the chest affects some people occasionally but many people suffer with heartburn every day, especially those in their fifties and above.

 What causes heartburn symptoms?